EricLangezaal/Blip2-GPT3-Fusion/blogspot.md

 ## Background Literature
 We are focusing on the subdomain of artificial intelligence known as multi-modal learning.
 Specifically, we will focus on the combination of vision and language.
 Powerful neural vision networks have existed for a couple years, achieving breakthroughs with Convolution Neural Networks[^4] and more recently by employing Vision Transformers[^3].
 Especially in language it has been shown that incredible performance can be achieved using ever larger models (LLM's) that can capture and comprehend more contextual information.
 Current state of the art is achieved by GPT3[^1], a language model that can perform a plethora of tasks.
 A downside of this increase in complexity is that finetuning and training these models is becoming increasingly resource intensive, motivating research into using pretrained models and therefore the research field known as Vision Language Pretraining (VLP)[^2].
 It has already been shown that this combination can learn to perform both vision-language understanding and generation tasks, for example with the BLIP architecture[^6].

+## Datasets
+As outlined in the introduction we focus specifically on Visual Question Answering[^7] datasets.
+These datasets consists of images, for example extracted from the COCO dataset[^8], each with various questions and a bunch of exemplar answers per question.
+These answers are often only a few words, such that some form of quantitative evaluation can be performed by matching a model's output with these answers.

+The original BLIP-2 paper[^5] outlines 3 such datasets, which we also use for reproduction and our extension.
+Since the original VQA-dataset released by Antol et. al.[^9] contains some questions which can easily be answered without viewing the image[^10], the curated VQAv2 dataset[^10] is used.
+A lot of the questions in this dataset however are simple classification tasks, focussing merely on attribute recognition, counting or object detection.
+Therefore the OK-VQA dataset[^11] is also used, which focussed specifically on questions that require external knowledge.
+As such the OK-VQA dataset is especially interesting to test if we can harnest the plethora of real-world knowledge stored in GPT-3 with our extension.
+Following the same logic, the GQA dataset[^12] is also used, which too focusses on real-world visual reasoning and compositional question answering as oppposed to simple object recognition.

+## Reproduction

+## Pipeline (maybe rename?)

 ## References
 [^1]: Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., Amodei, D. (2020).
 Language models are few-shot learners.